teamniteo/handbook/apps-we-use/signal.md

 ### Phone compatiblity

-If your personal phone is not an Andriod or iPhone we advise getting a cheap 'work' phone with a prepaid sim card for secure communication.
+If your personal phone is not an Andriod or iPhone, we advise getting a cheap 'work' phone with a prepaid sim card for secure communication.

 ## Usage